๐—ช๐—ต๐˜† ๐—ฅ๐—ฒ๐—ณ๐—น๐—ฒ๐˜… ๐—œ๐—ป๐˜๐—ฒ๐—ด๐—ฟ๐—ฎ๐˜๐—ถ๐—ผ๐—ป ๐— ๐—ฎ๐˜๐˜๐—ฒ๐—ฟ๐˜€ย

 Upon course completion, students will be able to:

-• Identify the innate rhythmic movements of infancy and recall why these movements promote brain development, effective learning, speech development, emotional balance, stress release, stamina and postural strength.
+• Identify innate rhythmic movements of infancy and explain how they support brain development, learning, speech, emotional balance, stress release, stamina, and posture.

-• Describe the research showing the connection between un-integrated reflexes and functional challenges.
+• Describe research linking un-integrated reflexes to functional challenges.

-• Experience, notice and express โ€˜before and afterโ€™ changes that occur from doing 17 Rhythmic Movements
+• Experience and articulate โ€˜before and afterโ€™ changes from practicing the 17 Rhythmic Movements.

 RMTI 2